Disclaimer: Harry Potter belongs to J. K. Rowling, but I do own the silly plot.

 Ron lowered his chicken wing to his plate and cupped his chin in his greasy right hand, pretending to think.
 "Well, Malfoy is a sucker, so I guess we'll just have to figure out the blood part."

-"But—how would you know this, Hermione?"
-Harry asked bewildered as Ron rubbed his head where the young witch had smacked him hard.
+"But... how would you know this, Hermione?" asked a bewildered Harry as Ron rubbed his head where the young witch had smacked him hard.

 "Being the brain of the Golden Trio sort of helps.
 Besides, everybody knows I know everything," she answered distractedly, frowning at the page she was reading.

-"But—there has to be some kind of mistake!" the Boy-Who-Lived insisted as Hermione absently smacked the redhead again for his less than pleasant comment about the indecent size of her brain.
+"But... there has to be some kind of mistake!" the Boy-Who-Lived insisted as Hermione absently cuffed the redhead again for his less than pleasant comment about the size of her brain.

 "–and he's got grey eyes, for Merlin's sake!"

 Hermione closed her thick tome with a snap and looked at him suspiciously.
-"Harry, have you by any chance noticed that each and every one of your sentences starts with 'butt'?"
+"Harry, did you happen to notice that each and every one of your sentences starts with 'butt'?"